mjcloutier/parquet-ruby/README.md

 - **High performance** columnar data storage and retrieval
 - **Memory-efficient** streaming APIs for large datasets
+- **Remote source support** for S3 and HTTP Range-based reads with row-group pruning
 - **Full compatibility** with the Apache Parquet specification
 - **Simple, Ruby-native** APIs that feel natural